-During a thorough consultation, a digital forensics expert will work with counsel and the information technology team at an organisation to ascertain the location of relevant data and explain the various methods by which this data can be collected.
+During a thorough consultation, a digital forensics expert will work with counsel and the information technology team at an organization to ascertain the location of relevant data and explain the various methods by which this data can be collected.

 These methods include on-site collections, where our experts go on location to make forensic images or copies of computers, servers, cell phones, cloud data, and/or social media.

-Our experts examine the data using specialised forensic technology and methods, including the recovery of deleted data.
+Our experts examine the data using specialized forensic technology and methods, including the recovery of deleted data.
 In our in-depth analysis process, we seek to determine what occurred, how it occurred, and who the responsible parties could be.

 In the analysis phase, we aim to answer questions such as:

 If requested by the client, the reporting phase begins.
 This phase is where the technical roadmap is laid out of what happened in a case.
-For example, if there were concerns that a former employee stole intellectual property, this report would include the explanation and analysis of forensic artefacts that point toward evidence of user attribution.
-In other words, what files were accessed, how these files were exfiltrated from the organisation, who took the data when the data was stolen, and how it is potentially being used.
+For example, if there were concerns that a former employee stole intellectual property, this report would include the explanation and analysis of forensic artifacts that point toward evidence of user attribution.
+In other words, what files were accessed, how these files were exfiltrated from the organization, who took the data when the data was stolen, and how it is potentially being used.

-To provide expert testimony in court, that expert needs to be able to qualify first.
+To provide Digital Forensics expert testimony in court, that expert needs to be able to qualify first.
 If the expert's qualifications are challenged, the attorney calling the expert must show that the expert has the necessary background experience.
 This includes questions related to the expert's education, certifications, case experience, training, and special knowledge.
 Further, to be effective, an expert needs to explain complex technical issues in plain language.
 Our experts are skilled at translating technology into an accessible way to triers of fact in a case.